-Nationals bring fresh bullpen, high hopes into Game 4
+Soto’s struggles typify Nats offensive drought in Series

 COOL WITH GOMES

-Scherzer has developed a strong comfort level pitching to Kurt Suzuki in terms of “just being in sync of what pitch to throw,” the three-time Cy Young Award winner said.
+Scherzer has developed a strong rapport with catcher Kurt Suzuki in terms of “just being in sync of what pitch to throw,” the three-time Cy Young Award winner said.

 With Suzuki nursing a hip injury and unlikely to play Sunday night, Scherzer doesn’t mind at all firing the ball at catcher Yan Gomes.